i-am-Els/PurityEngine/docs/asset_types.md

 ### PnT scene description files `*.pnts`
 The structure of the scene file describes the hierarchical tree of entity transforms.

-### PnT scene description files `*.pnts`
+### PnT scene description files `*.pnta`
-The structure of asset files vary, and can be determined by the asset source i.e whether it was imported as an asset or created in the editor as a prefab.
+The structure of asset files vary, and can be determined by the asset source i.e. whether it was imported as an asset or created in the editor as a prefab.

 #### The Asset source enum
 - Asset